 If your dad takes cold drinks seriously, then check out this Yeti Roadie Cooler.

-A YETI or RTIC cooler is a flex.
-It keeps ice for days, doubles as a seat, and screams, “I take hydration seriously.”
+A YETI cooler is a flex.
+The Roadie 15 keeps ice for days, fits wine bottles on their side, doubles as a seat at the tailgate, and screams, “I take hydration seriously.”
 Overkill?
 Sure.
 Worth it?
 Absolutely.
+Available at YETI.com, Dick’s Sporting Goods, and Amazon in 2026.

 Great for someone who loves Drip coffee, but wants something a little fancier.